donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ### Gallery Assets

-To gather the required scripts and css we need to download and add to our assets folder.
+To gather the required scripts and css we need to download and add them to our assets folder.
 Adding included Isotope and LightGallery files as below in my includes/scripts.html

 ```html